cnkdynamics/valid-objectid/readme.md

 # valid-objectid

-Test validity of mongodb ObjectId as string.
+Test validity of mongoose ObjectId as string.

+Moongoose uses type casting to handle MongDBs ObjectId as a string literal.
-Using the `isValid` function returns `true` if valid.
+The `isValid` function returns `true` if valid.
 Else, returns `false`.
 The `isValid` function requires `string` parameter.

 ## Installation